Towards Aligned Data Removal via Twin Machine Unlearning: Evaluation

-The comparison on the CIFAR-100 is shown in Table.\ref{tb2}.
+The comparison on the CIFAR-100 is shown in Table.\ref{main_result2}.
 We draw similar conclusions as with CIFAR-10.
-The Random Labeling method no longer misclassifies all samples in $D_f$, with an average $ACC_{D_f}=14.60\%$.
-Our approach demonstrates a greater advantage than the Bad Teacher method, with $\bar{\delta}=8.4$.
+The Random Labeling method no longer misclassifies all samples in $D_f$, with an average $ACC_{D_f}=14.35\%$.
+Our approach demonstrates a greater advantage than the Bad Teacher method, with $\Delta_{ours}=7.94\%$ against $\Delta_{BadT}=19.35\%$.

+The comparison on the VGGFaces2 dataset is presented in Appendixes.
+Similarly, our approach consistently outperforms all other methods.

-\textbf{Activation Distance.} Activation distance \cite{golatkar2021mixed} is another effective metric for evaluating the alignment in unlearning.
+\textbf{Activation Distance:} Activation distance \cite{golatkar2021mixed} is another effective metric for evaluating the alignment in unlearning.
 A smaller activation distance indicates a higher similarity between the unlearned model and the gold model.

-From Table.\ref{tb3}, our approach continues to exhibit excellent performance, significantly outperforming other methods.
-One interesting fact is that, despite Negative Gradient performing much worse than Bad Teacher in terms of $ACC_{D_f}$, it actually outperforms the Bad Teacher in terms of Activation Distance.

-\textbf{More Results.} The results on the VGGFaces2 dataset are presented in the supplementary material.
-Additionally, the results for AllCNN and ViT are also presented in the supplementary material.
-Similarly, our approach consistently outperforms all other methods for the two network architectures.
+From Table.\ref{main_result}, our approach exhibits good performance, outperforming other methods.